You can get a VA loan with just about any lender anywhere, right?

 Veterans United’s website is extremely comprehensive, walking the veteran through the entire VA mortgage process.
 They offer related services, such as Veterans United Realty, which represents a network of veteran-friendly real estate agents.

-This could be important because there are certain situations where a conventional mortgage may be preferable to a VA loan, in addition to the fact that the veteran may want to retain VA eligibility for a different property.
+This could be important because there are certain situations where a conventional mortgage may be preferable to a VA loan, while a veteran may want to retain VA eligibility for a different property.

 One of the major advantages to getting a VA loan through USAA is the wide variety of other financial services they provide.
 You can start out with a mortgage, and then add services as you need them.